 Start with the Line 1 in the "Key to Tables for Suggested Whitefly Applications", and then work your way through the key to the growth stage of your crop.
 Then refer to the tables (A - F) for suggested products, which are listed with recommended 'yes' or 'no' in the tables for each biotype based on current research.
 As you are developing your own personalized management plan, test products for crop safety on a small set of plants and check label restrictions for number of total applications per crop.

-Key to Tables for Suggested Whitefly Applications 1 Plants are Remisia tabaci hosts

-1. Plants are Bemisia tabaci nosts

-a.
-Yes 2

-b.
-No

-2. Plants are cuttings in propagation being rooted

-a.
-Yes 3

-b.
-No 4

-3. Rooting level during propagation

-a.
-Mist on, cuttings are newly stuck and not anchored Table A

-b.
-Mist off, cuttings are anchored in the soil and able to

-withstand spray applications Table B

-4. Plants are rooted cuttings and ready for shipment

-a.
-Yes Table F

-b.
-No 5

-5. Plant development after transplanting

-a.
-Root system is not well developed Table C

-b.
-Roots are well developed and penetrating the soil to the

-sides and bottom of the pots 6

-6. Plants are actively growing finished plants or stock

-a.
-Plants are more than two weeks from shipment or first

-cutting harvest Table D

-b.
-Plants are two weeks from shipment or first cutting harvest Table E

-c.
-Plants or cuttings are 2 - 3 days from shipment Table F
+It is highly recommended that any whiteflies in your facility be tested periodically for biotype because more management tools are available for B-biotype than Q-biotype whiteflies.
+The contact information for the laboratory authorized to biotype whiteflies is presented following the program.
+Testing biotype is especially important if a product does not adequately control whiteflies.
+Select products based on the biotype of any whiteflies that are present.

+Key to Tables for Suggested Whitefly Applications 1.
+Plants are Bemisia tabaci hosts b.
+No ......Table E 2.
+Plants are cuttings in propagation being rooted b.
+No ......4 3.
+Rooting level during propagation a.
+Mist on, cuttings are newly stuck and not anchored ......Table A b.
+Mist off, cuttings are anchored in the soil and able to withstand spray applications .......Table B 4.
+Plants are rooted cuttings and ready for shipment b.
+No ......5 5.
+Plant development after transplanting a.
+Root system is not well developed......Table C b.
+Roots are well developed and penetrating the soil to the sides and bottom of the pots......6 6.
+Plants are actively growing finished plants or stock a.
+Plants are more than two weeks from shipment or first b.
+Plants are two weeks from shipment or first cutting harvest .....
+Table E c.
+Plants or cuttings are 2 - 3 days from shipment......Table F